cfwheels/cfwheels/guides/command-line-tools/cli-commands.md

 ## `wheels test`

-This command will call the Test Runner in the curently running server and run the defined tests.
-You can optionally specify if only the application test or the core tests should be run as well as tests for a particular plugin.
+This command will call the Test Runner in a running server and return the results.
+The command can be run from within the directory of the running server or you can specify the server name to run against.
+Additionally you can specify the test suite to run, possible joices include the running application's test suite (app), the core framework test suite (core), or a particular plugin's test suite by passing in the plugin name.

 ```
 wheels test [type] [servername] [reload] [debug]